jayroxis/dam-pytorch/README.md

-# Learning Compact Representations of NeuralNetworks using DiscriminAtive Masking (DAM)
+# Learning Compact Representations of Neural Networks using DiscriminAtive Masking (DAM)

 This repository offers the codes for reproducing experiment results for the paper: https://arxiv.org/abs/2110.00684